-It often comes as a surprise when people learn that they should consider detox and rehab in order to recover.
-This may be due to the fact that people think this is a safe drug because it is available by prescription.
+Xanax abuse and addiction are widespread in Washington State.
+It often comes as a surprise when people learn to consider detox and rehab to recover.
+This may be because people think this is a safe drug.
+After all, it is available by prescription.
 But what they often do not realize is that prescription medications like this one can be just as dangerous as street drugs.

 Xanax is a benzodiazepine drug, and while it does have its therapeutic uses, this classification of medications is known to be addictive.
 Taking it produces a euphoric high, even in normal doses.
 That high can become magnified when this drug is being abused, as it so often is.